 Correctly identify Columbus Hollow Ware

-Check the back of your pan for the words “The Favorite” And if has THE FAVORITE logo then you have a piece of cast iron from the Columbus Hollow Ware Co.
+Check the back of your pan for the words “The Favorite.”
+If it does, then you have a piece of cast iron from the Columbus Hollow Ware Co.

-Is The Favorite cast-iron brand collectible?
+Is The Favorite Cast-Iron Brand Collectible?

 - thinly cast ironware